 Potential future treatments

-Researchers continue to study catheter-based ultrasound and radiofrequency ablation of the kidney's sympathetic nerves (renal denervation) as a treatment for resistant hypertension.
-Early studies showed some benefit, but more-robust studies found that the therapy does not significantly lower blood pressure in people with resistant hypertension.
+Researchers have been studying the use of heat to destroy specific nerves in the kidney that may play a role in resistant hypertension.
+The method is called renal denervation.
+Early studies showed some benefit.
+But more-robust studies found that it doesn't significantly lower blood pressure in people with resistant hypertension.
 More research is underway to determine what role, if any, this therapy may have in treating hypertension.

 Lifestyle and home remedies